nitram2342/fensterbrief/README.md

 Fensterbrief
 ============

-``fensterbrief`` is a python script to organize and work with LaTeX-based letters.
+``fensterbrief`` is a python script to organize and work with LaTeX and markdown based letters.

 ----